Overview

 [server]$ ls -la HEAD /branches config description /hooks /info /objects /refs

-- Confirm the HEAD file is set to use main by running the following command.
+- Confirm the HEAD file is set to use main by viewing its contents.

 [server]$ cat HEAD ref: refs/heads/main

-- Run the following commands to create your identity to be used with Git.
+- Create your identity to be used with Git.
+These commands create a .gitconfig file under your username.

 [local ~]$ git config --global user.name "John Doe" [local ~]$ git config --global user.email johndoe@example.com